cyber-shah/academics-neu/Readme.md

 The model follows a Strategy pattern, where the ControllerImplementation class is the context, and the CommandStrategyInterface is the strategy.
 The model contains the following packages:
 1. Image package - Contains mainly two components: Image and Pixel.
-   * The Image class contains a 2D array of IPixel objects, which represent the pixels in the image.
+   * The Image class contains a 2D array of IPixel objects, which represent the pixels in the customImage.
-   The Image class also contains the width, height, and maxValue of the image.
+   The Image class also contains the width, height, and maxValue of the customImage.
-   The Image class also contains methods for getting and setting pixels in the image.
+   The Image class also contains methods for getting and setting pixels in the customImage.
    * It also contains the IPixel interface, which represents a pixel.
    It contains the red, green, and blue values of the pixel.
 It also contains the IPixelState interface, which represents a pixel that cannot be modified.
-   It contains the red, green, and blue values of the pixel, as well as the maxValue of the image.
+   It contains the red, green, and blue values of the pixel, as well as the maxValue of the customImage.
    > This follows the Liskov Substitution Principle because Image can be substituted for ImageState to make it unmodifiable.
 Similarly, IPixel can be substituted for IPixelState to make it unmodifiable, wherever needed.
-2. Operations package - contains the OperationInterface interface, which represents an operation on an image.
+2. Operations package - contains the OperationInterface interface, which represents an operation on an customImage.
-It contains the applyOperation method, which applies the operation to the image and returns the resulting image.
+It contains the applyOperation method, which applies the operation to the customImage and returns the resulting customImage.
 It also contains the IntensityOperation, BrightenOperation, LumaOperation, and ValueComponentOperation classes, which implement the OperationInterface interface.
 These classes represent the intensity, brighten, luma, and value operations, respectively.
     > This follows the Open-Closed Principle because new operations can be added by creating a new class that implements the OperationInterface interface.
 3. ImageDatabase package - contains the ImageDatabase class, which implements the ImageDatabaseInterface interface.
-It contains a map of image names to ImageState objects.
+It contains a map of customImage names to ImageState objects.
 It also contains the getImage, addImage, and removeImage methods, which get, add, and remove images from the database, respectively.

 ### View